quantaosun/OpenMM-Yank-YAML-template/README.md

     type: Harmonic
 ```

-# Combine everything together, below is the full script for the simulation.
+# Combine everything.
+Below is the full script.

 ```
 # Set the general options of our simulation